ergoplatform/ergodocs/docs/dev/protocol/rent.md

 > *“Demurrage forces freicoins to circulate at deliberately high rates.
 Separation of money's roles as store-of-value and medium-of-exchange allows money to flow when it is needed, in good times and bad.“*

-## Conclusions

-An important consequence of storage fees is that they provide additional rewards (besides block and transaction rewards) for miners.

-Storage fees decrease the storage load and eliminate extra costs that could be added during unreasonable state growth.

-Storage fees encourage coin flow and prevent deflation, which can cause illiquidity and the congestion of a currency system.

 ## Resources